+String Ensemble

-String Ensemble Grades 9, 10, 11, 12
+Grades 9, 10, 11, 12 1/2-1 credit

 Students will perform a variety of orchestral literature while developing individual and ensemble skills in concerts, performance assessments, and community programs.
 Afterschool activities and rehearsals are integral to the course, and grades may reflect such participation.
 The number of required non-school hour performances and practices during a school year may not exceed 40.